ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 1. Chooses the firmware with the latest timestamp.
 1. Checks the integrity of the image in the storage area by checking its hash against its internal metadata header.
 1. Copies the image in the storage area to the active application region if it is applicable.
-1. Forwards control to the start of the active firmware, which contains the Update client (part of Device Management client).
+1. Forwards control to the start of the active firmware, which contains the Update client (part of Device Management Client).
 The Update client runs the Pelion Device Management update process:
     1. Receives a notification from one of its update sources.
     1. Downloads the new manifest and parses it to obtain the firmware URI.
     1. Fetches the firmware from one of its update sources.
 Either the manifest or a cost-ranking algorithm specifies the update source to use.